William Cecil, 1st Baron Burghley: Domestic politics

-Cecil's share in the Religious Settlement of 1559 was considerable, and it coincided fairly with his own Anglican religious views.
+William Cecil's share in the Religious Settlement of 1559 was considerable, and it coincided fairly with his own Anglican religious views.
 Like the mass of the nation, he grew more Protestant as time wore on; he was happier to persecute Catholics than Puritans; and he had no love for ecclesiastical jurisdiction.
 His prosecution of the English Catholics made him a recurring character in the "evil counsellor polemics", written by Catholic exiles across the channel.
 In these pamphlets, polemicists painted a black picture of Burghley as a corrupting influence over the queen.
 "The Queen will listen to none but unto him", exiled Catholic intelligencer Richard Verstegan wrote, "and somtymes, she is faine to come to his bedsyde to entreat him in some-things."
 He warmly remonstrated with John Whitgift, the Anglican Archbishop of Canterbury, over his persecuting Articles of 1583.
 The finest encomium was passed on him by the queen herself, when she said, "This judgment I have of you, that you will not be corrupted with any manner of gifts, and that you will be faithful to the state."

 Economic policy

-Cecil sought to ensure that policy was commensurate with the royal finances, which often led him advocating a cautious policy.
+William Cecil sought to ensure that policy was commensurate with the royal finances, which often led him advocating a cautious policy.
 His economic ideas were influenced by the Commonwealthmen of Edward VI's reign: he believed in the necessity of safeguarding the social hierarchy, the just price and the moral duties due to labour.
 In his economic policy he was motivated by a variety of factors, including those of national independence and self-sufficiency, as well as seeking to balance the interests of the Crown and the subject.
 Cecil did not believe that economics and politics were separate or that there was a dichotomy between power and plenty.
 One of his biographers asserted that, for Burghley, "power was for defence from external enemies; plenty for security at home.
 Cecil pursued both power and plenty.
 They were the foreign and domestic aspects of his economic nationalism".
 He deplored the reliance on "foreign corn" and during an economic depression sought to ensure employment due to his fears of "tumults".
-Cecil also used patronage to ensure the loyalty of the nobility.
+Cecil used patronage to ensure the loyalty of the nobility.